eBPF Program Types — What’s Actually Running on Your Nodes

 1. What kernel version do you require?

 The verifier’s capabilities have expanded significantly across kernel versions.
 Tools targeting kernel 5.8+ can use more powerful features safely.
 Tools claiming to work on kernel 4.x are constrained by an older, more limited verifier.
+The table below shows exactly where each major distribution stands.

 2. Do you use CO-RE?